About the Author

 Mr. Livingston’s lifelong passion for golf began as a pre-teen.
 Fortunately, he says, skill is not a qualifying factor in determining one’s true love for a game.
 Mr. Livingston knows no living witnesses to what he remembers as flashes of brilliance back in the 1980’s, when his official USGA handicap got as low as 8.
 High school golf team member or not, those years at his professional career peak were as good as his golfing skill ever got.
 But from the time he and his childhood best friend were encouraged to pursue the fun of this ancient pastime by Mr. Livingston’s uncle, whether he played frequently, or well, or not at all, his love for golf never subsided.
 Readers can depend upon future novels to include at least a bit of the game.
 Mr. Livingston recalls his father, unable to be a player of virtually any athletic pursuit due to polio, often told his son, “Better stick with that golf”.

 Although today that love is satisfied more as a spectator than a participant, he always looks forward to a return to playing.
 Readers of Gabriel’s Creek will understand that feeling.
 Since their move to Las Vegas, both his dogs passed after reaching ages approaching 15 years.
-Their impact can certainly be seen in Gabriel’s Creek as well.
+Their impact can certainly be seen in Gabriel’s Creek.
 Other life interests of Mr. Livingston include aviation (a private pilot at 17) and space exploration, reading, cooking, movies and music.